 About the Author: Stacy left the UK in January 2015 to travel around Southeast Asia, and she hasn’t looked back since.
 She is currently in New Zealand blogging about travel and lifestyle and is soon to begin travelling again, this time indefinitely.
 You can read all about her adventures on her blog, as Simple as This, or find her on Instagram, Pinterest or Facebook.

 We can’t stress enough the importance of travel insurance, especially in a country like the Netherlands.
-Whether you plan to explore the cities, doing a little shopping or checking out the popular attractions, being protected on your travels is an irreplaceable peace of mind.
+Whether you just plan to explore the cities or do a little bit of hiking being protected on your travels is an irreplaceable peace of mind.
 We learned about the importance of travel insurance the hard way and now we never travel without coverage.